 Finally, you may be wondering how the Critical Power model differs from other power curves you may be familiar with, such as those available through Strava.

-Like the Critical Power model, these power curves can also be used to spot strengths and limiters, by comparing your w/kg to ‘typical’ values across a variety of durations, and for estimating how to pace different efforts (provided that your power curves include a good number of maximal or near-maximal efforts).
+Like the Critical Power model, these power curves can also be used to spot strengths and limiters.
+They compare your watts per kilo or power-to-weight ratio to ‘typical’ values across a variety of durations and estimate how to pace different efforts (provided that your power curves include a good number of maximal or near-maximal efforts).

-The key difference is that Critical Power goes one step further by using the specific shape of your power curve (e.g. how high the power is, and the rate at which the power drops off) to calculate fitness parameters that you can use to better understand your fitness profile and how this is changing over time.
+The key difference is that Critical Power goes one step further.
+It uses the specific shape of your power curve (e.g. how high the power is, and the rate at which the power drops off) to calculate fitness parameters that you can use to better understand your fitness profile and how this is changing over time.

 In effect, the Critical Power model distils a complex power curve that’s quite hard to interpret into a set of parameters that are much easier to interpret and compare over time.